No tailgating, but no lack of partying at Super Bowl

 There was something for everyone, from the NFL Experience that catered to family fun, to booming dance clubs.

-A-listers, movie stars, and business titans filled VIP parties across the city, from the Maxim bash to the Taste of the NFL, which benefits the homeless, to the exclusive Bootsy Bellows soiree in a private club tucked in a corner of downtown.
+A-listers, movie stars, and business titans filled VIP parties across the city, from the Maxim bash to the Taste of the NFL, which raises funds for hunger relief, to the exclusive Bootsy Bellows soiree in a private club tucked in a corner of downtown.

 Fergie, Usher, Snoop Dogg, Cee-Lo Green and Busta Rhymes, actor Jon Hamm and Ludacris were spotted among party-goers and even Patriots owner Robert Kraft rocked out on stage with rapper Flo Rida on at the Fanatics Super Bowl party.